-Step 1: Download your free Teacher’s Resource Kit for 2016
+Step 1: Download your free Teacher’s Resource Kit

 Step 2: Carry out your project

 Choose a project that demonstrates kindness towards animals or raises awareness about animal issues in your school or local community.
-These can be done anytime from now until the end of October, during school hours or over the holidays.
+These can be done anytime from now until the end of October, during school hours or over the school holidays.

 Step 3: Submit your project